awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

    It can take several minutes for Aurora to complete the process of creating the Aurora DB instance, its Aurora Replica, and the Aurora DB cluster\.
 You can tell when the Aurora DB cluster is ready to use as the primary DB cluster in an Aurora global database by its status\.
 When that's so, its status and that of the writer and replica node is **Available**, as shown following\.
 ![\[Screenshot of Databases with an Aurora DB cluster ready to use for Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-ams-5.png)

 When your primary DB cluster is available, create the Aurora global database by adding a secondary cluster to it\.
-To do, follow the steps in [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.
+To do this, follow the steps in [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.

 ##### Using Aurora MySQL 5\.6\.10a for an Aurora global database<a name="aurora-global-database.create.console.MySQL-5.6.10a"></a>